Marina di Camerota: History

 In the 17th century Marina di Linfreschi was a little group of houses, and the urban population expanded it around a church of Saint Dominic.

-The town was a place of emigration to South America, especially to Venezuela, in the 19th & 20th centuries.
+The town was a place of emigration to South America, especially to Venezuela, in the 19th and 20th centuries.
 The relationship with the American country is still strong, evidenced, for example, by a statue of Simón Bolívar built in the middle of the village, in front of the harbour side.